pubkey/rxdb/docs-src/replication-graphql.md

-# Replication with GraphQL (in beta)
+# Replication with GraphQL (beta)

 With RxDB you can do a two-way replication with a GraphQL endpoint.
-This allows you to replicate data into the client-side database and the use it even when the client is offline.
+This allows you to replicate data from the server into the client-side database and then query and modify it in **realtime**.

+When the user is offline, you still can use the data and later sync it with the server when the client is online again like in other [Offline-First](http://offlinefirst.org/) systems.

 ## Comparison to Couchdb-Sync